FergusOBoyle/recommender-project/README.md

 ## Further Work

+- Investigate if test is measuring actual data against m recommendations for each method and that predictions are not getting removed during the trimming process.
-1. Change the SVD recommender so that it recommends m recs per user rather than m x num_users recommendations overall.
+- Change the SVD recommender so that it recommends m recommendations per user rather than m x num_users recommendations overall.
-2. Compare with methods in the [Surprise library](http://surpriselib.com/).
+- Compare with methods in the [Surprise library](http://surpriselib.com/).
-3. Rugplot (or alternative) to illustrate temporal distribution of users in dataset.
+- Rugplot (or alternative) to illustrate temporal distribution of users in dataset.
-4. Use of Jaccard or Cosine similarity metric for Neighbourhood filter.
+- Use of Jaccard or Cosine similarity metric for Neighbourhood filter.
-5. Refactor into fit and transform methods accessable through library.
+- Refactor into fit and transform methods accessable through library.